owlchester/kanka-docs/docs/source/advanced/quick-links.md

 ### Dashboard

-If the [campaign is boosted](https://kanka.io/en-US/boosters), you can point the quick link to a specific [dashboard](/guides/campaigns) of the campaign.
+If the [campaign is boosted](https://kanka.io/en-US/premium), you can point the quick link to a specific [dashboard](/guides/campaigns) of the campaign.

 ### Placing a quick link

 By default, quick links will appear in their order in the `Quick Links` section of the sidebar.
-However, boosted campaigns have access to a `Parent Element` option, which allows quick links to appear directly after another element of the sidebar.
+However, premium campaigns have access to a `Parent Element` option, which allows quick links to appear directly after another element of the sidebar.

 ![Quick links parent field](img/quick-links-parent.png)